Home > Sociology MCQ Questions and Answers

 Content analysis

-Feudal to Industrial Society
+Transition from Feudal to Industrial Society

-Industrial to Feudal Society
+Shift from Industrial to Feudal Society

-Feudal to Capitalist Society
+Movement from Feudal to Capitalist Society

-Male dominance in Society
+Continued Male Dominance in Society

 Survey Research